Search

 Charles Usher

-In all likelihood, your gateway to Armenia will be Zvartnots International Airport (EVN), just outside Yerevan, the national capital – it’s often called Yerevan Airport.
-Zvartnots is a relatively small airport, with just a single terminal and 6 gates.
+Your gateway to Armenia is Zvartnots International Airport (EVN), often called Yerevan Airport.
+Located just outside the capital, it’s a relatively small operation with a single terminal.

 Zvartnots originally opened in 1961 but got a major makeover in 2011, complete with a sleek new terminal with glass panels in red, blue and yellow – the colors of the Armenian flag.
-Zvartnots mostly handles flights from Europe and the Middle East, with Moscow being the most common destination by far.
-Western European destinations include Vienna, Paris and Rome.
+Zvartnots mostly handles flights from Europe and the Middle East.

 Getting to and from EVN by public transportation